cook-jeremy/StarRatingAPI/README.md

 ## Alternatives Considered
 ### Alternative 1
+The `RatingStyleConfiguration` casts the type of `Value` used in the initializer of `Rating` to a `Double`.
+This is because not much is gained....

 We considered a `RatingStyleConfiguration` that's generic over the type `Value` used in the initializer of `Rating`, so that a custom style can decide how to draw a symbol using the original `BinaryFloatingPoint` type:
 ```swift
 public protocol RatingStyle {